 Q&A with Pre-College Grad Tyler Crowe ’18

-Tyler Crowe ’18 is a sophomore at Skidmore from Brooklyn, N.Y., majoring in psychology, with a minor in business.
+Tyler Crowe ’18 is a senior at Skidmore from Brooklyn, New York, majoring in psychology, with a minor in business.
 He aspires to a career in the field of industrial/organizational psychology or in the health professions.

 Favorite part of Pre-College?

 Getting to be a part of a theater production, which was directed by one of my resident assistants.
 It was my first time being involved in something theater-related, and it was really fun.

 The most challenging aspect of Pre-College is time management.
 There is just so much to do, and so much going on, that it sometimes gets hard to focus on your studies; and for many of us, this was our first time completely being on our own.
 There were no parents reminding us to do assignments or clean our rooms.
 However, if you map out a schedule that works for you, there will be plenty of time for work and play.

 Did Pre-College help you academically?